trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 ## Part 4: The Black Box (Manipulation, Decisions, & Snake Oil)

 We have looked at how human bias infects data and how that data infects algorithms.
 But there is a darker layer to this stack.
 What happens when these systems are not just biased by accident, but manipulated by design?
-And worse, what happens when we hand over life-altering decisions—who goes to jail, who gets a loan, who gets a job—to "Black Box" systems that we are legally forbidden from auditing?
+And worse, what happens when we hand over life-altering decisions — who goes to jail, who gets a loan, who gets a job — to "Black Box" systems that we are legally forbidden from auditing?

 ### The Architecture of Manipulation